Doctoral

 There are ways to save money in DRTS degree programs and many arrangements have been made to help you do that.
 For the basics, read the "Stretching your Dollars" document.
 For more advanced strategies, please consult with Prof. Wildman.

-The information on this page is copyright ©1994-2007, Wesley Wildman (basic information here), unless otherwise noted.
+The information on this page is copyright ©1994 onwards, Wesley Wildman (basic information here), unless otherwise noted.
 If you want to use ideas that you find here, please be careful to acknowledge this site as your source, and remember also to credit the original author of what you use, where that is applicable.
 If you want to use text or stories from these pages, please contact me at the feedback address for permission.